shanteacontrols/OpenDeck/doc/configuration.md

 If manufacturer bytes aren't specified (or they're wrong), OpenDeck won't respond.

-There are two types of SysEx messages on OpenDeck:
+There are three types of SysEx messages on OpenDeck:

 1) Special messages

 2) Configuration messages

+3) Component info messages

 OpenDeck SysEx protocol checks all incoming messages.
 If a request is wrong, protocol will return error code.